-- Areas that may have been identified as potentially at risk of surface water flooding. - Managing risks together we can provide practical solutions but there are ways the community can help too.
+- Identify and raise awareness of areas as potentially at risk of surface water flooding. - Managing risks together we can provide practical solutions but there are ways the community can help too.

-The chart below shows the cross reference of flood management working groups and internal and external links.
+Figure: Cross reference of flood management working groups and internal and external links.